Service Area · Ada County

 Why work with Bailey in Boise

-100% approval rate across 8 tracked Boise motions.
+A perfect approval record across Bailey's tracked Boise motions.

 Bailey Engineering's record in Boise spans subdivision and zoning text amendment work on corridors including W Clinton St, S Weideman Ave, and W Bel Air.
 That record reflects consistent alignment with what Boise staff and commissioners need to see.
-In a city where the staff follow rate is 81.4% and a new zoning code is still establishing precedent, having a team that knows how to build a submittal that lands with staff first — before it ever reaches a commissioner — is the difference between a smooth hearing and a contested one.
+In a city where staff alignment is the strongest predictor of approval and a new zoning code is still establishing precedent, having a team that knows how to build a submittal that lands with staff first — before it ever reaches a commissioner — is the difference between a smooth hearing and a contested one.

 Feedback